 Spot landing in an optical fiber 10 kilometers of length

 “We have managed to realize an effect we call a ‘light funnel’,” Thomale explains.
-Through this new effect, light in an optical fiber 10 kilometers of length can be accumulated at one specific point of choice in the wire.
+Through this new effect, light in an optical fiber 10 kilometers (6 miles) of length can be accumulated at one specific point of choice in the wire.
 The mechanism underlying this phenomenon is the so-called “non-Hermitian skin effect” to which Thomale contributed relevant theoretical work in 2019.
 Specifically, Thomale’s work has enabled the understanding of the skin effect in the framework set by topological states of matter.

 Topological matter has evolved into one of the most vibrant areas of research of contemporary physics.
 In Würzburg, the field has been pioneered by semiconductor research by Gottfried Landwehr and Klaus von Klitzing (Nobel laureate 1985), which in the past decade was continued by Laurens W. Molenkamp.